Newsgroup spam: History

 A culture of neutrality towards content precluded defining spam on the basis of advertisement or commercial solicitations.
 The word "spam" was usually taken to mean "excessive multiple posting (EMP)", and other neologisms were coined for other abuses – such as "velveeta" (from the processed cheese product of that name) for "excessive cross-posting".
 A subset of spam was deemed "cancellable spam", for which it is considered justified to issue third-party cancel messages.

 In the late 1990s, spam became used as a means of vandalising newsgroups, with malicious users committing acts of sporgery to make targeted newsgroups all but unreadable without heavily filtering.
 A prominent example occurred in alt.religion.scientology.

-Prevalent in recent times is the MI-5 Persecution spam, which is well known across many newsgroups.
+Prevalent in recent times is the MI-5 Persecution spam, which is known across multiple newsgroups.
 These rambling postings often appear as clusters of twenty or more messages with varying subjects and content, but all related to Mike Corley's perceived surveillance of himself by MI5, the British intelligence agency.
 These rambling messages used to state the originator as MI5Victim@mi5.gov.uk.
 Lately (December 2007) the spammer has taken to altering the "from" address and subject line in an attempt to get past newsgroup "kill" filters.
 This UK-based spammer readily admits that he has mental illness in several of his postings.
 See also The Corley Conspiracy.

 The prevalence of Usenet spam led to the development of the Breidbart Index as an objective measure of a message's "spamminess".
 The use of the BI and spam-detection software has led to Usenet being policed by anti-spam volunteers, who purge newsgroups of spam by sending cancels and filtering it out on the way into servers.
 This very active form of policing has meant that Usenet is a far less attractive target to spammers than it used to be, and most of the industrial-scale spammers have now moved into e-mail spam instead.